 What does the program do and what are the benefits?

-Mental Health nursing is a specialised branch of nursing with a focus on the care of people facing a variety of mental health challenges, helping them to manage symptoms and work towards their recovery goals.
+Mental Health nursing is a specialised discipline of nursing with a focus on the care of people facing a variety of mental health challenges, helping them to manage symptoms and work towards their recovery goals.